psyinfra/HTCAnalyze/CONFIG.md

 # execution-details, all-resources, times, errors, host-nodes"

 [thresholds]
- # everything under 75% is considered "wasting sources"
+ # everything with a deviation of more than 10% is tolerated
-low_usage = 0.75
+tolerated_usage = 0.1
-# everything over 120% is considered "overusing sources"
+# everything with a deviation of more than 25% is considered bad
 bad_usage = 1.2

 [modes]